topxeq/gotx/README.md

 A command-line only version (GotXc) is also available.

-Currently supported 3rd-party libraies: github.com/topxeq/tk, github.com/topxeq/sqltk, github.com/beevik/etree, github.com/AllenDang/giu.
+Currently supported 3rd-party libraies: github.com/topxeq/tk(many useful functions), github.com/topxeq/sqltk(SQL databases), github.com/beevik/etree(XML processing), github.com/AllenDang/giu(OpenGL GUI), github.com/360EntSecGroup-Skylar/excelize(Excel file handling).

 If more packages are required, please compile the source code, add the packages you need, refer to the examples of the packages already supported.